 What foods make perimenopause worse?

-There are unfortunately some food and drink products that might be making your experience a bit worse.
+There are unfortunately some food and drink products that might be making your experience a bit worse and could slow weight loss.
 You don’t have to cut them out completely, but reducing your intake of them might help you feel a lot better.

 Found in animal products such as red meat, cheese, milk and butter, alongside oils such as coconut and palm oil, saturated fats can raise your cholesterol and contribute to weight gain.